-Person To that extent PBDD is allowed A Scheduled bank [not being a foreign bank] or a non-scheduled bank or a co-operative bank other than a primary agricultural credit society or a primary co-operative agricultural and rural development bank before making any deduction under a Additional Deduction for the Person covered under (A) a.
+Person To that extent PBDD is allowed A. Scheduled bank [not being a foreign bank] or a non-scheduled bank or a co-operative bank other than a primary agricultural credit society or a primary co-operative agricultural and rural development bank before making any deduction under Additional Deduction for the Person covered under (A) a.
 10% of the aggregate average advances made by the rural branches of such bank. b.
-Further, at its option, further deduction shall also be allowed for an amount not exceeding the income derived from redemption of securities in accordance with a scheme framed by the Central Government provided such income has been disclosed in the return of income under the head "Profits and gains of business or profession" В foreign bank or Public financial institution or State financial corporation or State industrial investment corporation or Non- banking financial company '
+Further, at its option, further deduction shall also be allowed for an amount not exceeding the income derived from redemption of securities in accordance with a scheme framed by the Central Government provided such income has been disclosed in the return of income under the head "Profits and gains of business or profession"

+В . foreign bank or Public financial institution or State financial 5% of the total income (computed corporation or State industrial investment corporation or Non- banking financial company before making any deduction under this section and Chapter VIA)

 - In case of person covered under this section, the deduction for bad debts u/s 36(1)(vii) shall be limited to an amount by which such debts exceed the credit balance in the provision for bad and doubtful debts.
-If the actual bad debt during the previous year is less or equal to the provision for doubtful debts, no deduction for bad debt shall be allowed. - > Rural branch means a branch of a scheduled bank or a non-scheduled bank situated in a place which has a population of not more than 10000 according to the last preceding census of which the relevant figures have been published before the first day of the previous year.
+If the actual bad debt during the previous year is less or equal to the provision for doubtful debts, no deduction for bad debt shall be allowed. - Rural branch means a branch of a scheduled bank or a non-scheduled bank situated in a place which has a population of not more than 10000 according to the last preceding census of which the relevant figures have been published before the first day of the previous year.